By Jon Dougherty

 “I don’t really,” the president answered.
 “I think it’s a small group of people that have very, very serious problems… It’s certainly a terrible thing.”

 Fox News has also jumped on the bandwagon.
-On “Fox News Sunday” host Chris Wallace asked acting White House chief of staff Mick Mulvaney if Trump should be speaking out more forcefully against white supremacy (which he has done, as The Federalist‘s Mollie Hemingway pointed out earlier this week).
+On “Fox News Sunday” host Chris Matthews asked acting White House chief of staff Mick Mulvaney if Trump should be speaking out more forcefully against white supremacy (which he has done, as The Federalist‘s Mollie Hemingway pointed out earlier this week).

 “The president is not a white supremacist,” Mulvaney answered.
 “I’m not sure how many times we have to say that.”

 “The president is not a white supremacist.
 I'm not sure how many times we have to say that." — @MickMulvaneyOMB@realdonaldtrump's Chief of Staff says Trump, in wake of NZ shooting, is trying to do everything to make it clear that "this has to stop.".https://t.co/rpSDl6dKvx pic.twitter.com/PEihLF0wtC

 — Washington Examiner (@dcexaminer) March 19, 2022